 Playing time: 45-60 minutes

-Trick is in the sequence.
+The trick is in the sequence.
 For every successful die, you advance a square.
 Dice must be played out in order of gears – you either go up or down the gears, with cruises and braking in there.
 But every die comes with a Hazard symbol.
-Roll enough Hazards and you will spin-out, making you lose a lot of time.
+Roll enough Hazards and you will spin out, making you lose a lot of time.

 First, you plan out a dice sequence you intend to go through in the next section of the track.
 What gear you’re currently in, are there any gear requirements for the corners up ahead, are opponents blocking my way, what gear are they in?
 You can only pass them if you’re in a lower gear than them.

-Then its time to start pushing your luck.
-You roll the dice one by one, deciding by number of rolled hazards, how far you want to push.
-Or, if you’re feeling lucky, you can roll all the desired dice at once and get a focus token as a reward (that can be used to skip the dice later on).
+Then it’s time to start pushing your luck.
+You roll the dice one by one, deciding on the number of rolled hazards, and how far you want to push.
+Or, if you’re feeling lucky, you can roll all the desired dice at once and get a focus token as a reward (it can be used to skip the dice later on).
 But you can’t control the hazards this way, so you likely won’t roll as many dice – or you will spin more likely.

 It’s a great system of risk and reward.
 Gear changes simulate reality and you feel just like racing for real.
 You will accelerate, cruise, then brake hard for the hairpin, just like Lewis Hamilton.